nopnop2002/Arduino-STM32-rosnode/README.md

 |genericSTM32F407VGT6|PA0|PA1|STM32F407VGT|

 The UART definition of each board cannot be understood without looking at the variant_generic.h of each board published [here](https://github.com/stm32duino/Arduino_Core_STM32/tree/main/variants).
+Some definitions are intended only for specific boards, such as variant_DIYMORE_F407VGT.h and variant_BLACK_F407VX.h.
 It is necessary to confirm the mapping of the Serial object in advance.